Pitmaster BBQ Catering in Sugar Hill, Georgia

 When the Event Location Needs a Closer Look

 When an event is around downtown restaurants and event rooms, we plan it differently than a backyard party or a simple office lunch.
-Load-in timing, nearby parking, hotel and pedestrian traffic, and the way guests reach the food line can all change whether truck service, buffet service, or a staffed serving line is the better fit.
+Load-in timing, nearby parking, hotel and pedestrian traffic, and the way guests reach the food line can all change whether truck service, Buffet Service, OR a staffed serving line is the better fit.

 If you are considering outdoor space such as Sugar Hill Greenspace or Settles Bridge (State Of Ga Dnr Own), we look at where guests will gather, how far food needs to move, and whether the service line has a clean place to form.